Norwegian Americans: Religious migration

 The earliest immigrants from Norway to America emigrated mostly for religious motives, especially as members of the Religious Society of Friends or as Haugeans.
 To a great extent, this early emigration from Norway was born out of religious persecution, especially for Quakers and a local religious group, the Haugeans.

 Organized Norwegian immigration to North America began in 1825, when several dozen Norwegians left Stavanger bound for North America on the sloop Restauration (often called the "Norse Mayflower").
 Under the leadership of Cleng Peerson, the Restauration left Stavanger in July 1825 and ferried six families on a 14-week journey.
 The ship landed in New York City, where it was at first impounded for exceeding its passenger limit.
 After intervention from President John Quincy Adams, the passengers moved on to settle in Kendall, New York with the help of Andreas Stangeland, witnessing the opening of the Erie Canal en route.
 After making the journey to Kendall, Cleng Peerson became a traveling emissary for Norwegian immigrants and died in a Norwegian Settlement near Cranfills Gap, Texas in 1865.
-The descendants of these immigrants are referred to as "sloopers", in reference to the sloop ship that brought them from Norway.
+The descendants of these immigrants are referred to as "Sloopers", in reference to the sloop ship that brought them from Norway.
 Many of the 1825 immigrants moved on from the Kendall Settlement in the mid-1830s, settling in Illinois and Wisconsin.
 These "Sloopers" gave impetus to the westward movement of Norwegians by founding a settlement in the Fox River area of Illinois.
-A small urban colony of Norwegians had its genesis in Chicago at about the same time.
+A small urban colony of Norwegians arrived in Chicago at about the same time.